roberthluo/roberthluo.com/content/posts/kubernetes-intro.md

 I will be writing a series of posts during my course progress, to help explain the terminalogy and architecture in my own terms, and also maybe incorprate of [Kelsey Hightower's](https://twitter.com/kelseyhightower) extremely useful thought processes and course on Kubernetes - [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

+Note: There are labs and exercises in the background that I will do from both Kubernetes The Hard Way and also Kubernetes for Developers.
+I will be mentioning them in passing and also in reference, but I will not be focusing on them in the series of posts.
+I am using [Google Cloud Platform](https://cloud.google.com/) to bootstrap the Kubernetes cluster.

 ![Image of Kubernetes](https://upload.wikimedia.org/wikipedia/en/0/00/Kubernetes_%28container_engine%29.png)